tesa1/gbuild_check/README.md

  folder and a 'qc' folder.
 The pipeline relies on the folder configuration from the peak-calling so don't move anything until you have finished with the Genome Build Check.

- Navigate to the 'qc' folder and download the repository:
+ Navigate to the folder where you ran your peak-calling and download the repository:

  ```bash
  git clone https://github.com/tesa1/gbuild_check